Melasis

-Melasis is a genus of soldier beetles native to North America and parts of Europe.
-It contains fourteen species, four of which can be found in the Nearctic realm.
+Melasis is the type genus of false click beetles of subfamily Melasinae and tribe Melasini.
+It contains fourteen species, native to North America and parts of Europe, four of which can be found in the Nearctic realm.

 Description

 The species in the genus are approximately 4.0-13.0 mm long.
 They can be identified by their flat tibiae, lack of antennal grooves on the prothorax, and the pectinate antennae of male specimens.